Updated this week

 What!
 No way!

-But, who out there is creating resources for you?
+But, who out there is creating books for you?
 Cambridge Press, the publisher of all the IELTS books?
 Kaplan?
 Education Testing Service?
 No!
 Why not?
 The market is too small.
 There are not enough nurses preparing for a little test in Canada to make it worthwhile.
 (Think about how many people of all nations of all professions take the IELTS each year!
 That is a worthwhile niche to exploit!)

 Besides, they would not know how to create the material!